Visual Servoing Approach for Autonomous UAV Landing on a Moving Vehicle: Materials and Methods

-\paragraph{\textbf{Interaction Matrix}} If $\tau$ represents the task space and $F$ represents the feature parameter space, then the image Jacobian $L_v$ is the transformation from the tangent space of $\tau$ at $r$ to tangent space of $F$ at $f$, where $r$ and $f$ are vectors in task space and feature parameter space, respectively.
+If $\tau$ represents the task space and $F$ represents the feature parameter space, then the image Jacobian $L_v$ is the transformation from the tangent space of $\tau$ at $r$ to the tangent space of $F$ at $f$, where $r$ and $f$ are vectors in task space and feature parameter space, respectively.
 This relationship could be represented as:

 which implies